ADraper00/web_project_4/README.md

 ### Overview

 This is the fourth Web Project for the Practicum Web Development bootcamp.
-This project uses basic Javascript, CSS and HTML.
+This project uses Javascript, CSS and HTML.

 **Figma**